Criminal Justice

 LANGUAGES BEHIND BARS

-Coordinated by die Berater and funded by the EU Lifelong Learning Programme, Grundtvig,
+Coordinated by die Berater and funded by the EU Lifelong Learning Programme, Grundtvig, Languages Behind Bars:

 • Promotes communication and interaction in a common language in a prison setting.